top of page

 SUMMER POPS 2011

-2011-12
+Season 53: 2011-12

 George Kent's Final Season as Music Director

 George Kent's final season is marked by great music and a series of tributes throughout the year.
 For the November concert of Bach, Handel, and Purcell, the Chorus features a program with two countertenors for the first time.
-In addition, the Alumni of the Chorus of Westerly raised nearly $10,000 to support the concert in honor of George Kent and present him with a special award following each performance.
+In addition, the Alumni of the Chorus of Westerly raised significant funds to support the concert in honor of George Kent and present him with a special award following each performance.
 Greetings and thanks from the Alumni are presented to Mr. Kent by former treble Benjamin Dunham.
 For Mr. Kent's birthday in mid-December, the Chorus celebrates him by singing the "Old 100th" as tons of new lobster pots (donated by the singers and staff) are carried down the hall's main aisle in a grand procession of Chorus parents.
 At Christmas Pops, "Santa" presents George and Lynn Kent with lifetime season tickets to all Chorus of Westerly events with standing ovations for Mr. Kent in the middle of each show (including the orchestra!).
 At Twelfth Night, Production Stage Manager Aimee Blanchette and Director Derron Wood "retire" in a grand celebration Mr. Kent's famous Twelfth Night jacket and hat after the sold out Sunday at 8 pm performance.
 At the May performance of Brahms, prior to each performance, Lynn Kent is saluted and thanked by Ryan Saunders for her years of service and the audience responds with two huge standing ovations.
-Mr. Kent receives a standing ovation for 11 minutes after the 6 pm performance.
+Mr. Kent receives a standing ovation for 12 minutes after the 6 pm performance.
 At Summer Pops, seven special presentations are made to thunderous applause.
 A grand farewell party is held on June 30.

 In March, after a national search that yielded over three dozen qualified applicants and three very qualified finalists (all of whom came in for a weekend of audition with the Chorus membership), Andrew Howell of the University of Rhode Island (and a former Chorus child) is appointed the second music director of the Chorus of Westerly to begin July 1, 2012.